AYDA Awards

 How to Design with Impact

 Traditionally, architects and interior designers focused primarily on designing with aesthetics and functional needs in mind.
-With the rise of global environmental issues and the increased awareness that comes along with it, designers today need to expand their focus to include environmental considerations and the well-being of the users.
+With the rise of global environmental issues and the increased awareness that comes along with it, designers today need to expand their focus to include environmental considerations and the wellbeing of the users.

 Both architects and interior designers need to realise that they play a big role in sustainable living.
 They must identify the environmental impacts of any building and ensure that it is built with materials and products that are environmentally-friendly.